Kayli/logspub/dev-distributed.md

 - be clear and precise about why you want to rearchitect a project
   - better be supported with metrics when possible, and not just fashion or intuition

+- typical reasons
+  - parts of the system need to be deployed independently of others [^11]
+  - monolithic release is to slow, too complicated [^11]
+  - reducing risks of evolving/rewriting application when its time

 ## kubernetes k8s